ujjwalks96/geodemographic-india-llm/README.md

 The twenty-first century has seen an unprecedented accumulation of demographic and health data, yet the core challenge remains: translating data into understanding, and understanding into action.
 The gap is not technical - the tools and data exist.
 It is communicative.
 The people who need to act on demographic intelligence rarely speak the language of PCA biplots or index score heatmaps.
 District magistrates, block-level health officers, and state legislators need narratives, not matrices.

-This problem is sharpest in low- and middle-income nations, precisely where demographic change is most consequential, and where the interpretive infrastructure that higher-income countries take for granted — policy briefs, typologies, evidence syntheses — is thinnest.
+This problem is sharpest in low- and middle-income nations, precisely where demographic change is most consequential, and where the interpretive infrastructure that higher-income countries take for granted- policy briefs, typologies, evidence syntheses- is thinnest.

 ### The Demographic Dividend: A Closing Window